Finetuning CLIP to Reason about Pairwise Differences: Experiments

 For difference-based classification tasks, instead of standard classification, we generate pairs of instances from different classes and an attribute that reflects a difference in these classes (e.g., ``\textit{The first image is larger}'').
 For AwA2, we have access to class-level binary attributes (e.g., fur, color, habitat) describing each class.
 We generate a string from the difference in these binary vectors between any two images from different classes.
 For CIFAR100, we use coarse-grained labels to infer information about relative \textit{size} for classes.
 CIFAR100 contains the coarse-grained labels of ``\textit{large carnivores}'', ``\textit{large omnivores and herbivores}'', and ''\textit{small mammals}''.
 Thus, we define a task of predicting which of the two images is larger, where one has a coarse-grained label containing ``\textit{large}'' and while the other contains ``\textit{small}''.
 On CUB, we have access to captions of each image, so we use LLaMA2 \citep{touvron2023llama} as before in generating differences.
 This most closely aligns with the same notion of differences as in pretraining, although there is a significant distribution shift as the images and captions are solely comprised of birds.
 Finally, on Flowers102, we can infer \textit{color}, we generate a task for differentiating color between a group of yellow flowers (``\textit{yellow iris}'', ``\textit{daffodil}'', ``\textit{sunflowers}'', and ``\textit{goldenrod}'') and a group of blue flowers (``\textit{blue poppy}'' and ''\textit{bluebells}'').
 Further details and examples of these differences for all datasets are given in Appendix \ref{appx:difference_class_details}. \\

-\paragraph{VLM Finetuning} In our experiments, we use a ViT-L/14 \citep{dosovitskiy2020image} architecture with pretrained weights from OpenCLIP \citep{ilharco_gabriel_2021_5143773}, specifically those from Datacomp-1B \citep{gadre2023datacomp}.
+\paragraph{VLM Finetuning} In our experiments, we use a ViT-L/14 \citep{dosovitskiy2020image} architecture with pretrained weights from Datacomp-1B \citep{gadre2023datacomp}.
 In our finetuning, we update only the parameters of the text encoder.
 This allows us to precompute the image embeddings, which is significantly more computationally efficient.
 For our baseline of finetuning on COCO (and with LLM rewrites), we also update only the text encoder parameters, on the same 1000 examples from COCO used to generate our PC-CLIP dataset.
-We defer more specific training details to Appendix \ref{appx:experiment_details}, and our code can be found here \footnote{\href{https://github.com/dsam99/pc_clip}{https://github.com/dsam99/pc\_clip}}.
+We defer more details to Appendix \ref{appx:experiment_details}, and our code can be found here \footnote{\href{https://github.com/dsam99/pc_clip}{https://github.com/dsam99/pc\_clip}}.